8 Types of internal communication: How to ace each one like a pro

 • Provide effective internal communication channels

 Providing the proper communication channels to your employees is the key to building an efficient internal communication process.
 It keeps your employees engaged and aligned with your business objectives.
 Using an internal communication tool will help you connect with all the employees in your company effortlessly.
-You can also use discussion forums, workplace surveys, and virtual suggestion boxes to welcome new ideas from your employees.

 3. Peer-to-peer communication